top of page

 Our Expectations

-The fundamental rule of the Howick College community is that all its members, staff, students and others, have the right to be treated with dignity and respect and have their needs met in a safe learning environment.
+The fundamental rule of the Howick College community is that all its members, staff, students and others, have the right to be treated with dignity and respect and have their needs met in a safe environment.
 It is the responsibility of each individual to demonstrate our values of Courtesy, Commitment, Curiosity and Courage to ensure this occurs.

 Behaviour

+Everyone plays an important part in ensuring Howick College is a safe and pleasant learning environment.
 All students attending Howick College must adhere to the expectations of our school community and behave according to the high standards our school values reflect.
 The following guidelines outline our behavioural expectations:

 • At Howick College we will NOT accept: